 - Email campaigns—delivered, opened, and sent

 The list does go on, but the importance of each one depends on what a business is targeting across each campaign.

 For example, email marketing campaigns remain popular—and are enjoying something of a resurgence in recent years.

-For a while they seemed to be falling out of favour, but businesses realised they could target existing customers and/or prospects with cheap and effective email strategies.
+For a while, they seemed to be falling out of favor, but businesses realized they could target existing customers and/or prospects with cheap and effective email strategies.

 And as a marketing team, you’ll want to know just how many of your emails were opened during a campaign.

-That’s where metrics come in to guide you along the right path towards conversions.
+That’s where metrics come in to guide you along the right path toward conversions.

 Has much changed in the last few years?

 Although digital marketing is ever-evolving, the end goal is the same—to generate leads and create more conversions.

 What we do see, however, are ways for marketers to use metrics and new technology to improve their campaigns.